SimonEngler/SimonEngler.github.io/essays/evidence-of-scholarly-ability.md

 This paper won the "Best Student Paper" competition for this conference.
 I was the dominant author on this paper having conducted all the research, experimentation, writing and presenting.
 Dr. Leung contributed with support and guidance.

 **Abstract:** In a military deployment to Afghanistan in 2009, theauthor built a small UGV, which was nicknamed thePrairie Dog.
 The Prairie Dog UGV was built withoff the shelf parts and open-source software.
 InAfghanistan field trials and operational testing ofUGV prototype was conducted.
 The Prairie DogUGV was evaluated for its compatibility to workwithin the combat environment seen in Afghanistan.The original R&D phase of this robotic platform,and the lessons learned and experiences using theUGV in Afghanistan were utilized in thedevelopment of the second generation of this UGV.The Prairie Dog II UGV, started construction inearly 2011.
 This new UGV is geared towardsprivate security and experimental R&D.Implementation of new sensors and artificialintelligence developed from the lessons learned inthe Afghanistan application allow for semi-autonomous control for this new UGV.
 Theintegration of the Robot Operating System (ROS),Microsoft Kinect sensor, and navigationalcapabilities of the UGV will be outlined.
 Utilizingthe experiences gained from the previous UGVplatform, a road ahead for military and civilianapplications of UGV will be discussed.

+**Contributions:** I planned, constructed, and tested the robotic platforms in Afghanistan.
+Dr. Leung guided me on how to write the paper.

 [Full Paper](https://www.dropbox.com/s/ydkoneso2pgm5ul/PrairieDogEvolution.pdf?dl=0&lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3B4pWW8fQzSLmDIZrQZ2QyKw%3D%3D)